Sexual Misconduct Policy & Approach

-The University of the South stands firmly for the principle that its employees, students, and participants of university-sponsored programs have a right to be free from discrimination based on race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity, veteran/reserve/national guard status, pregnancy and childbirth, and genetic information, and free from sexual misconduct in its educational programs and activities and with regard to employment.
+The University of the South stands firmly for the principle that its employees, students, and participants of university-sponsored programs have a right to be free from discrimination based on race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity, veteran status, pregnancy and childbirth, and genetic information, and free from sexual misconduct in its educational programs and activities and with regard to employment.
 The University is committed to sustaining a community in which the dignity of every individual is respected.
 Key to this value are efforts to nurture an environment of civility and mutual respect and to foster a culture of reporting concerns so that the University can respond promptly and equitably whenever an incident occurs.
 All employees, students, and participants of university-sponsored programs also have the right to be free from harassment and retaliation.

 The following pages comprise the institution's expectations and response.
 For your convenience, you may also download a copy of the policy information here (Sexual Misconduct Policy.)

 The University's commitment to addressing sexual assault

 (Information includes: policy definitions)

 How to support a friend after a sexual assault?

 (Information includes: how to support someone, the importance of medical attention, options for support)